thekrugers/ta-explore/README.md

 # T&A Explore
 T&amp;A Explore is a Fabric mod loader based modpack for Minecraft 1.19.2 with mainly exploration type content mixed with some automation stuff like Create 0.5.1 and Botany Pots.

-The "boss" of this pack is my 10-year-old child, who does quite a bit role-play type stuff on it and who is a much better builder than I am.
+The "boss" of this pack is my 10-year-old child, who does quite a bit of role-play type stuff on it, and who is a much better builder than I am.

 Currently, this Github project exists purely so we can have an issue tracker.
 We may start putting the actual modpack stuff on here soon.